Misty (film)

 Misty is a 1961 American CinemaScope children's film based on Marguerite Henry's 1947 award-winning children's book Misty of Chincoteague.

-The book tells a story of the special bond that develops between two young orphan children and a centuries-old herd of wild ponies living on an island off the coast of Virginia and a real-life Chincoteague Pony named Misty.
+The film tells a story of the special bond that develops between two young orphan children and a centuries-old herd of wild ponies living on an island off the coast of Virginia and a real-life Chincoteague pony named Misty.

 Plot

 Every year the Chincoteague fire department rounds up the wild ponies of Assateague Island and holds an auction to thin out the herd.
 The young children set out to raise enough money in hopes that the Phantom will be caught in this years round up.
 They soon realize they will get more than they bargained for when the Phantom has a surprise for everyone: a foal named Misty.